mafaldi/data-harvesting/README.md

 1. If you do not have Docker Desktop, install the correct version for your system.

 2. Once you have Docker, start it and run the **Docker command below** for the Selenium Firefox container in PowerShell (Windows) or Terminal (Apple).
-This will open a [standalone container that will enable us to access webpages through Selenium in R]{.underline}.
+This will open a standalone container that will enable us to access webpages through Selenium in R.

     ```
     docker run -d -p 4445:4444 -p 5900:5900 --env VNC_NO_PASSWORD=1 --name selenium_firefox selenium/standalone-firefox-debug